-The handling of traditional shares in the Dashboard must be understood as a representation of the legal ownership structure in the traditional world.
+The handling of traditional shares in the dashboard must be understood as a representation of the legal ownership structure in the traditional world.
 Therefore manually added off-chain transfers must always be backed by the corresponding legal documents required by Swiss OR.

-Furthermore the Dashboard allows to adjust the number of traditional shares manually.
+Furthermore, the dashboard allows to adjust the number of traditional shares manually.
 It lays within the responsibility of the company to make sure that the total number of shares (traditional and tokenized) always corresponds with the actual number of shares stated in the articles of association and the commercial registry.

 To tokenize traditional shares that are property of the issuing company, an administrator can simply propose the tokenization of a certain number of treasury shares.
 This creates a proposal that board members with signatory powers (represented on the blockchain) can sign.
 In addition, a holder of traditional shares can request tokenization through our portfolio app.